neondatabase/website/content/docs/community/contribution-guide.md

 For topic titles, we use sentence-style capitalization.
 For example: "Create your first project"

 Generally, product names should align with the official names of the products, protocols, etc., maintaining exact capitalization.

+#### UI text

+When referencing specific user interface text, such as button labels or menu items, we use the same capitalization displayed in the user interface wherever possible.

+#### Feature names

+Generally, feature names should be lowercase.

+#### Other terms

+Capitalize names of:

+- Neon tiers.
+For example, Neon Free Tier, Neon Pro Plan.
+- Third-party organizations, software, and products.
+Kubernetes, Git, and Vercel.
+- Methods or methodologies.
+Continuous Integration, Continuous Deployment, etc.

+Follow the capitalization style used by authoritative source, which may use non-standard case styles.
+For example: PostgreSQL, GitHub, npm.

+### Fake user information

+When including user information in API calls or UI instructions, do not use real user information or email addresses.

+- Use an email address ending in example.com.
+- Use strings like example_username or diverse or non-gendered names with common surnames, such as Pat Smith, Jiang Wei, or Alex Lopez.

 ### Commands, parameters, values, filenames